 Dry seasoned wood burns more effectively.
-Trees that have been recently fell do not provide good quality firewood.
-Fresh cut wood contains approximately 50% moisture.
+Trees that have recently fallen do not provide good quality firewood.
+Fresh-cut wood contains approximately 50% moisture.

 To create good burning wood from a fresh-cut tree, the wood should be left to dry, preferably in a sunny position for at least one season.

-A moisture meter is a handy tool to check that a premium price is not being charged for an inferior product.
+A moisture meter is a handy tool to check that the wood is reasonably dry and that you aren’t being charged a premium price for an inferior product.

 It is always a good idea to actually see the wood before buying it.